Dr. Ann Koga Biology Lecturer

 Dr. Koga has been at The College of Idaho since 1996.
-She teaches Frontiers in Biology, Microbiology, Immunology and a non-majors course called Biology of Human Disease.
-She also serves as the Pre-Health Professions advisor, advising students interested in medicine, dentistry, nursing, physical therapy, etc. Dr. Koga does not have an active research program, but coordinates several internships, including some that involve off-campus research experiences.
+She teaches Frontiers in Biology, Microbiology, Immunology, and a non-majors course called Biology of Human Disease.
+Dr. Koga does not have an active research program, but coordinates several internships, including some that involve off-campus research experiences.

 Dr. Koga is a co-founder and co-director of the Math and Science Summer Institute, a program for middle school students that began in the summer of 2009.